Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Experiments

 \subsection{Ablation Study}

 In this section, we conduct ablation studies to further investigate the effectiveness of the proposed method.
-The key innovation of our method lies in the GMP, which integrates physical priors into a data-driven pipeline during the initial upsampling and enforces hard constraints during final refinement.
+The key innovation of our method lies in the ACP, which integrates physical priors into a data-driven pipeline during the initial upsampling and enforces hard constraints during final refinement.
 To validate its effectiveness, we perform ablation studies on the upsampling stage and the refinement stage.
-For the upsampling stage, we use a zero matrix as the prior $Z$ to obtain the upsampled HSI, rather than using the ART prior, which is also equivalent to employing the Moore-Penrose inverse.
-To compare the effectiveness of hard and soft constraints, we directly remove the final refinement stage and add an extra error term on the loss function as the regularization to enforce low reconstruction error, which is
+For the upsampling stage, we use a zero matrix as the angular guidance $Z$ to obtain the upsampled HSI, rather than using the radiative prior, which is also equivalent to directly employing the Moore-Penrose inverse.
+To compare hard and soft constraints, we directly remove the final refinement stage and add an extra error term on the loss function as the regularization to enforce low reconstruction error, which is

 where $\alpha$ is the trade-off parameter, and we set $\alpha = 0.5$ in the ablation experiment.
 The results are listed in \Cref{tab:ablation}.

-The results indicate that both the ART prior and the final refinement play critical roles in the overall performance.
-Removing the ART prior in the upsampling stage reduces PSNR and increases SAM, showing that physically informed guidance is crucial for producing an initial estimate close to the target.
-On the other hand, eliminating the refinement stage and replacing it with soft regularization degrades both PSNR and SAM significantly, suggesting that hard constraints in the output space are more effective in preserving spectral fidelity.
-These findings highlight that the GMP method plays a crucial role in ensuring accurate and physically consistent spectral reconstruction.
+The results indicate that both the radiative prior and the final refinement play critical roles in overall performance, thereby demonstrating the effectiveness of the ACP method.